Gunsmoke season 17: Episodes

+Donna Clayton (Melissa Newman) and Cory Soames (Sam Elliott) are determined to get married despite the objections of her father, Walt Clayton (Morgan Woodward).

 Release

 Broadcast

 Due to the institution of the Prime Time Access Rule earlier in 1971, Gunsmoke moved back one half hour to 8:00-9:00 pm (EST) Mondays on CBS.

 Home media

 The seventeenth season was released on DVD by Paramount Home Entertainment on December 10, 2019.

 Reception

 Gunsmoke season 17 reached #4 in the Nielsen ratings.